-Remove the biscuits from the can and place them on a clean work surface.
-Using a rolling pin, flatten each biscuit to about 1/8-inch thickness.
+- Remove the biscuits from the can and place them on a clean work surface.
+Using a rolling pin, roll each biscuit to about 5-6 inches in diameter and ⅛-inch thickness.

-Evenly distribute the ground beef mixture on top of the flattened biscuits, leaving room around the rim of the circle.
-Top each with 1/4 cup of shredded cheese and a tablespoon of pickles (if adding).
+- Evenly distribute the ground beef mixture (about ¼ cup for each pie) onto one-half of each biscuit, leaving about a ¼-inch border of dough.
+Top each with ¼ cup shredded cheese and a tablespoon of pickles (if using).

-Spray the basket of your air fryer with nonstick cooking spray.
-Working in batches, place the pockets in the basket.
+- Spray the basket of your air fryer with nonstick cooking spray.
+Working in batches, place the hand pies in the basket.

 - Air fry at 360°F for 4 minutes.
 Turn over the hand pies and air fry for another 2 minutes, or until golden brown and completely cooked.
 Brush with melted butter.